 - Onions / Carrots / Squash / Sun-dried tomatoes / Garlic (portion for soup) - Prep as directed.
 Combine onions, carrots, and squash in one container.
 Store sun dried tomatoes and garlic in another container.
 (Can be done up to 5 days ahead)

 - Heat a Dutch oven with olive oil (portion for soup) over medium-high heat.
 Add onions, carrots, and squash with a pinch of salt.
 Saute until vegetables are beginning to soften ~5 minutes.

 - Add garlic (portion for soup), sun-dried tomatoes, tomato paste, Italian seasoning, and paprika and stir until fragrant, 2 to 3 minutes.

 - Pour stock over vegetables and bring to a simmer.
+Add beans and parmesan rind (if using).
 Simmer soup until carrots and squash are tender, 8 to 10 minutes more.

-- Stir lemon juice (portion for soup) into soup.
+- Remove and discard parmesan rind.
+Stir lemon juice (portion for soup) into soup.
 Taste and season with some salt and pepper.

-- Ladle soup into serving bowls.
-Stir a spoonful of pesto into each bowl of soup at the table.
+- Stir a spoonful of pesto into each bowl of soup at the table.
 Enjoy!